When can I take a lesson?

 What happens when a teacher cancels a lesson?

 You will not be charged for any teacher cancellations and your next invoice will include a credit for the cost of the lesson.
-You are not required to re-schedule lessons cancelled by your teacher although it is encouraged.
+You are not required to re-schedule lessons canceled by your teacher although it is encouraged.
 Make-up credits are not issued when a teacher cancels a lesson.

 When do make-up credits expire and how do they work?